 Master of Business Law

-Applicants must hold an undergraduate degree, and entry is competitive.
-Selection is based on academic merit, with successful applicants typically achieving a credit average (or better) in their undergraduate degree.
+Note: Applicants must hold an undergraduate degree and entry is competitive.
+Selection is based on academic merit and usually requires a credit average or better.

 Choose your applicant type to view the relevant admissions information for this program.

 I am a:

 SATAC Code 3CM185 Intake February and July Enquiries Future Students teamGraduate entry

 Higher Education Study A completed Bachelors degree or equivalent in a field other than law, with at least a credit average; or a completed Graduate Diploma in Business Law or Graduate Certificate in Business Law.SATAC Code: 3CM185

 CRICOS 081156J Intake February and/or July (subject to availability)

 English Language Requirements